Wire Rope Assemblies

 Common fittings include clamps, clips, sleeves, links, hooks, forks, eyes, studs and pins.
 The utility and added security afforded by wire rope assemblies allows their use in both commercial and residential arenas in addition to their traditional applications in the industrial sector.
 As cables for heavy-duty hoisting vary considerably from those used to support a home shelving unit, it is vital that the intended use be considered when selecting the proper assembly.
-Wire rope manufacturers often provide a range wire fitting options in order to accommodate the many different uses for the cables.
+Wire rope manufacturers often provide a range of wire fitting options in order to accommodate the many different uses for the cables.

-Wire Rope Assemblies - Loos & Co.
+Design of Wire Rope Assemblies